openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. tip::

     For this example, we will use a public asset created with the optical mosaic tool from SEPAL.
-It's a Sentinel 2 mosaic of the Eastern Province of Zambia in the dry season from 2012 to 2020.
+It's a Sentinel-2 mosaic of Eastern Province in Zambia during the dry season from 2012 to 2020.
 Multiple bands are available.

     Use the following asset name if you want to reproduce our workflow: :code:`projects/sepal-cookbook/assets/classification/zmb-eastern_2012_2021`